ArnabBanerjee2020/Compare-transformer-with-traditional-ML-for-Sentiment_Classifier-on-stanfordnlp-imdb-Hugging-face-db/README.md

 # Fine-Tuned-BERT-for-Sentiment_Classifier-on-stanfordnlp-imdb-from-Hugging-face
 Using the Hugging Face IMDb dataset to make comparison between transformers.

+## What is BERT?

+BERT stands for Bidirectional Encoder Representations from Transformers.
+It is a pre-trained Natural Language Processing (NLP) model developed by Google in 2018.
+The main purpose of BERT is to understand the meaning and context of human language.
+Instead of processing words individually, BERT learns relationships between words in a sentence and generates contextual representations (embeddings) that can be used for tasks such as:
+Sentiment Analysis
+Text Classification
+Question Answering
+Named Entity Recognition (NER)
+Text Summarization

+## What Makes "Bidirectional" So Special?

+Before BERT, many language models read text in only one direction.
+Traditional Left-to-Right Processing
+Consider:
+The movie was not good.
+A left-to-right model predicts each word using only previous words:
+The → movie → was → not → good
+When processing "good", it knows the word "not" came before it.
+However, for many language understanding tasks, a word's meaning depends on both sides of the sentence.

+## Why BERT?

+Unlike LSTMs which process text sequentially (token by token), BERT reads the entire sentence at once using self-attention — every token can directly attend to every other token.
+This means "not good" is understood differently from "good", because BERT sees the negation in full context.
+For sentiment analysis on long movie reviews, this bidirectional context is crucial.

 The first code is on fine-tuning a BERT transformer for a sentiment classifier on standfordnlp-imdb dataset from Hugging Face, using T4 GPU from Google Colab to tune the BERT model on text datasets